911 Community First Responder Recognition Ceremony • September 2016

 The 2018 Street Fair was held on June 30, on Friedensburg Road from Antietam Road to Melrose Avenue.
 Highlights included:

 - Beer Tent at Bixler’s and Wine Tasting,

 - The Sixth Annual Antietam Creek Ducky Race,

 - Live Music, Live Animals,

 - Games and Entertainment for all ages,

 Summer Playground Program • June – August, 2013/2014/2015/2016/2017

 The free summer playground program is offered to children ages 7-12 who live in the Antietam Valley.
 This program is provided jointly by the Borough of Mt.
 Penn and Lower Alsace Township, with support from the Antietam Valley Community Partnership and the Antietam Valley Recreation and Community Center.

 >> click on thumbnails to enlarge

-Our 6th Annual Tree Lighting in the Park was held on December 3, 2016…a toasty warm Rec Center where folks could mingle, listen to the children’s chorus perform, sip hot chocolate and nibble on cookies, and get to know each other even better.
-Many gifts were collected for families in need, and will be distributed by our local elementary and primary school staff.
+Our 8th Annual Tree Lighting in the Park was held on December 2, 2018…a toasty warm Rec Center where folks could mingle, listen to the children’s chorus perform, sip hot chocolate and nibble on cookies, and get to know each other even better.

 Santa made a grand entrance as only he can, welcomed by cheering kids and adults, who broke into song as he approached the spruce tree.
 With a flick of the wrist, the tree burst into full holiday splendor, and another cheer arose from the crowd.